Pashupati: Nepala Mahatmya

-Markandeya narrates the origin of Pashupati to the sage Jaimini.
+In the Nepala Mahatmya, found in regional versions of the Skanda Purana, Markandeya narrates the origin of Pashupati to the sage Jaimini.
 Accompanied by his consort Parvati, Shiva visited the Śleṣmātaka forest upon the banks of the Bagmati in the form of a deer, while she assumed the form of a doe.
 Brahma, Vishnu, and Indra, confounded by his absence, scoured the three worlds in search of him.
 When they finally discovered Shiva in the Himalayas, they were surprised to find him bearing one horn, three eyes, surrounded by his consort and a flock of deer.
 After they venerated him, they realised that he did not wish to return to his divine form.
 The deities attempted to subdue Shiva by holding his horn, which broke upon their touch into four parts as he leapt across the riverbanks.
 When the deities begged Shiva to return to his abode and his place in the universe, he told them that he would reside in the forest for all time in the form of the deer, and would henceforth be known as Pashupati.
 He stated that the four horns would be consecrated as four lingams across the region.
 He declared that those who worshipped him in this aspect would never be born as animals, and would be blessed with good virtues.